Ray-B-Ouamba/DAILY-MOOD-MELDER-APP/README.md

 # QUOTES-GENERATOR-WEBSITE-
-We have make a Quote Generator Website.
+We built a Daily Quote Website Design with two buttons: one for sharing quotes on Twitter and one for displaying additional quotes.

 **PROJECT LINK:** https://ray-b-ouamba.github.io/QUOTES-GENERATOR-WEBSITE-/